AmirAgassi/Moonshine/README.md

 # Usage

-1. Download the Python script and install dependancies from requirements.txt
+1. Download the Python script and install dependencies from requirements.txt

 2. Ensure your overclock for (profile 1: mining) and (profile 2: gaming) are set in Afterburner.
 If not using afterburner, set "UseAfterburner = True" to "UseAfterburner = False" in the python script.